Skip to content

 Approval Required for Alternative Methods

-Agencies that issue payments through the Comptroller’s office may choose to create their own direct deposit authorization form or electronic authorization method, which may include online applications as well as custom forms.
+Agencies that issue payments through the Comptroller’s office may choose to create their own direct deposit authorization form or electronic authorization method, which may include online applications, self-service portal or custom forms.

 The alternative form or method must include without alteration the language used and match any updates made in these sections of the Comptroller’s forms:

-Alternative methods must be submitted for approval to Payment Services before being implemented to ensure compliance with National Automated Clearing House Association (NACHA) rules.
+Alternative methods must be submitted for approval to Payment Services before being implemented to ensure compliance with NACHA rules and Comptroller policy and requirements.
 For approval:

-• Submit screen prints from an online application.
+• Submit screen shots from an online application.

 • Email or fax the documentation with the subject “Direct Deposit Authorization Form.”